 The writer to the Hebrews lays particular emphasis on the humanity of Jesus.
 He was tempted in all points as we are and yet was without sin (Heb.
 4:15).
 God originally made the ages through (not "by") the Son, with his destiny as Messiah in view (Heb.
 1:2).
 After communicating with us in different ways and at different times through spokesmen in the past, God has now finally spoken to us in one who is truly Son (Heb.
 1:2).
 The writer does not mean to tell us (what Jesus did not know, Mark 10:6) that Jesus had been the active agent in the Genesis creation.
-It was God who had rested on the seventh day, after completing his work (Heb.
-4:4, 10).
-It is God, also, who will yet introduce the Son into the "inhabitable earth of the future": "When He again brings the Son into the world" (Heb.
-1:6, NASB).
-It
+It was God who had rested on the seventh day, after completing His work (Heb.
+4:4, 10).20 It is God, also, who causes His Son to be begotten in the womb of Mary (Luke 1:35): "When he brings the firstborn into the world" (Heb.
+1:6).21

-When the Messiah is reintroduced into the earth, a number of important statements about him will become history.
+When the Messiah is reintroduced into the earth, a number of important statements about him will come true.
 Firstly, Messiah's throne will be established (Heb.
 1:8).
-(Compare, "When the Son of Man comes in his glory, then he will sit on his throne of glory," Matt.
-25:31).
-22 As representing the divine majesty of the Father, the Messianic title "god" will be applied to Jesus, as it once was to the judges of Israel who foreshadowed the supreme Judge of Israel, the Messiah (Ps.
+(Compare: "When the Son of Man comes in his glory, then he will sit on his throne of glory," Matt.
+25:31).22 As representing the divine majesty of the Father, the Messianic title "god" will be applied to Jesus, as it once was to the judges of Israel who foreshadowed the supreme judge of Israel, the Messiah (Ps.
 82:6).
-Another prophecy from Psalm 102:25 will also be realized in the coming kingdom of Messiah.
-The foundations of a new earth and a new heaven will be laid as Isaiah 51:16 and 65:17 foresee.
-Hebrews 1:10 can easily be misread to mean that the Lord Messiah was responsible for the creation in Genesis.
-However, this overlooks the author's quotation from the LXX of the thoroughly Messianic Psalm 102.
-Moreover, he specifically states that his series of truths about the Son refers to the time when he is "brought again" into the earth (Heb.
-1:6).
-And in Hebrews 2:5 he tells us once again that it is the "inhabited earth of the future" of which he is speaking in chapter one.
+Another prophecy from Psalm 102:25 will also be realized in the coming Kingdom of Messiah.
+The foundations of a new earth and a new heaven will be laid, as Isaiah 51:16 and 65:17 foresee.
+Hebrews 1:10 can easily be misread to mean that the lord Messiah was responsible for the creation in Genesis.
+However, this overlooks the author's quotation from the LXX of the thoroughly future-oriented Psalm 102: "You will arise and have compassion on Zion...for the appointed time has come...when the Lord rebuilds Zion...people yet to be born will praise the Lord" (v.
+13, 16, 18).
+And in Hebrews 2:5 he tells us once again that it is the "inhabited world to come" of which he is speaking in chapter one.
 The writer must be allowed to provide his own commentary.
 His concern is with the Messianic Kingdom, not the creation in Genesis.
-Because we do not share the Messianic vision of the New Testament as we ought, our tendency is to look back rather than forward.
+Because we do not share the Messianic vision of the New Testament as we ought, our tendency is to look backward rather than forward.
 We must attune ourselves to the thoroughly Messianic outlook of the entire Bible.23